mantatek/chill-shell/README.md

+basic bash meta for non programmer friend

 * meta
     * `man` generates a system manual page for a command that is its own executable (almost all of them)
         * `man python`
     * `-h` is a flag for help, which many programs implement (but it's up to them)
+    * `!a` run last command you ran beginning with a
+        * can be longer also `!python`
+        * doesn't last between sessions (cleanly)
+    * everything listed in here pretty much has flags, you can read more on them if they interest you
 * structure
     * many commands accept flags, which are generally in the form of `-f` or `--long-flag`
         * but this is just a conventional standard, some programs will accept `f` or `-long-flag`